Protect your iPhone against hacking with Avast One

 By installing adware on your device, a hacker can spam you with ads and make money when you see them.
 Hackers can also brute force a website, and then install malware on it that infects anyone who visits that site.

-Avast Free Antivirus can protect you against unexpected threats.
+Avast One can protect you against unexpected threats.
 Our Web Shield will block known malware from downloading to your PC while you browse the web, while our File Shield will analyze unknown files before they get to you, quarantining them immediately if they’re malicious.

-That means Avast Free Antivirus will stop malicious attacks on your computer, even if they come from trusted domains that have been unknowingly compromised in a brute force attack.
+That means Avast One will stop malicious attacks on your computer, even if they come from trusted domains that have been unknowingly compromised in a brute force attack.

 Plus, our built-in Smart Scan feature will shore up cracks in your online security by monitoring all your settings and add-ons for possible exposures.